jet/propulsion/DOCUMENTATION.md

 | Processor               | Software system wired to a Source with a common Consumer Group Name.<br/>e.g. in the CosmosDB Client, a Change Feed Processor Consumer specifies a `ProcessorName`
 | Processor Instance      | Configured Source and Sink ready to handle batches of events for a given Consumer Group Name
 | Processor Parallelism   | Upper limit for concurrent Handler invocations for a Processor Instance
+| Projection Gap          | The number of Events that a given Consumer Group will have to traverse to get to the tail
+| Projection Lag          | The amount of time between when an Event is appended to the store, and when the Handler has processed that event, aka the Response Time
 | Source                  | Umbrella term for the datasource-specific part of a Processor that obtains batches of origin data from Feeds
 | Sink                    | Umbrella term for the datasource-neutral part of a Processor that accepts Batches of Events from the Source, and calls the Checkpointing callbacks when all of the Batch's Events have been handled
 | Stream                  | Named ordered sequence of Events as yielded by a Source